jundalisay/spblist/content/en/research/sarkar/katha/chapter-18.md

 Seeing no other course open to me, I twisted myself around His feet and began to beseech, "Baba!
 Do not leave us orphans and helpless in this manner !”

-Now I closed my ears to all Baba’s remonstrances and only repeated insistently, "Baba some how or other you must remain amidst us.
+I closed my ears to all Baba’s remonstrances and only repeated insistently, "Baba some how or other you must remain amidst us.

 You have twice assured us that you are taking a samkalpa to live a long time, but in fact, both the times you deceived us."

 My condition was bizarre; I was weeping as well as speaking, but Baba appeared unmoved.